cloud-gov/cg-site/_docs/services/aws-elasticsearch.md

 Note: AWS Elasticsearch creation times will vary and is outside of Cloud.gov's control.
 AWS says approximately 15-30 mins per node.

+## Changing instance plans
+Please note that you cannot use the broker to update the instance plan at this time.

 ## Options

 name             | required | description              | example